The-AVR/AVR-2022/content/en/software/connecting-to-the-jetson/_index.md

 {{% alert title="Note" color="note" %}}
 This only works if you've already configured the operating system on the Jetson.
-If you're setting up your Jetson from scratch, you'll need to use a different method.
+If you're setting up your Jetson from scratch, you'll first need to start by using Monitor/Keyboard or Serial.
 {{% /alert %}}

 In the future, you'll want to use SSH to login to your Jetson,